CattyMeowy/swifticat.github.io/rules.md

 <summary>For example, you may not:</summary>

-  * Use any derogatory slurs (including ethical, racial or disability slurs) unless in a strictly educational context (such as explaining how the word "retard" is offensive to minorities)
+  <li>Use any derogatory slurs (including ethical, racial or disability slurs) unless in a strictly educational context (such as explaining how the word "retard" is offensive to minorities)</li>

-  * Use profanity to insult people
+  <li>Use profanity to insult people</li>

-  * Use profanity over the PG-13 level (F words are not allowed)
+  <li>Use profanity over the PG-13 level (F words are not allowed)</li>

-  * Use banned profanity with loophole tricks (e.g. spelling it a different way or using a different font)
+  <li>Use banned profanity with loophole tricks (e.g. spelling it a different way or using a different font)</li>

 </details>